 How to go from Dambulla to Sigiriya?

 Going Dambulla to Sigiriya is very easy and it does not take more than 30 minutes to travel from Dambulla to Sigiriya.
 Usually, most road trips include both Sigiriya and Dambulla and people visit both places.
 The distance from Dambulla to Sigiriya is 18 kilometres on Dambulla habaran main road. it will take around 30 mi9nutes to reach Dambulla if you have a car with a private driver guide, otherwise, it might take around 1 hour to drive to Sigiriya from Dambulla by public buses.

 Pidurangala cave temple abruptly rises up to 200 m from the surrounding area.
 An ancient cave dates back to Anuradhapura period, with an inscription written below the drip ledge, situated at the foot of the hill has been restored to a modern vihara.
 By this site, an ancient path of rough stepping stones leads up the hill where the overhanging rock on the eastern side shelters a very long cave.

 History of Pidurangala cave temple

 King Kashyapa, who built Sigiriya also built the Pidurangala rock cave temple.
 This monastery housed over 500 Buddhist monks and was completed with five ritual sections: the chapter house, image house, a Bo-tree, a shrine and monks’ dwellings.
 In Pidurangala rock are meditation caves, paintings, and a statue of a reclining Buddha.

-Pidurangala rock temple is one of the well known historical places on the island.
+Pidurangala cave temple is one of the well known historical places on the island.
 A part of the Pidurangala rock temple is located at the base of the mountain and rest of the temple is built to close to the pinnacles.
 Built on this Pidurangala rock are a Buddhist monastery and a cave temple.

 Image house of Piduranghala rock cave temple is built in a huge granite cave located at the ground level houses several Buddha statues in meditation, standing and reclining postures.
 The image house of Pidurangala rock cave temple is also dating back to the 5th century AD (as old as Sigiriya rock fortress).
 There is a number of paintings and statues at Pidurangala rock cave temple image house depicting various incidents of Buddha’s life.